kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 As the customers work with multiple Kyma clusters, they will benefit from extending the provisioning of Kyma client certificates.
 A central Connector Service would manage the provisioning of certificates for multiple Kyma clusters and connected clients.
 Such approach allows the users to control their entire Kyma ecosystem from a single, central point.

 ## Goal

+1. The Connector service can be deployed outside of Kyma cluster
 1. The Connector service handles client certificate provisioning for the connection with the Application Registry.
-2. The Connector service handles client certificate provisioning for the connection with the Event Service.
+1. The Connector service handles client certificate provisioning for the connection with the Event Service.
-3. The Connector service handles certificate provisioning for Kyma cluster.
+1. The Connector service handles certificate provisioning for Kyma cluster.
-4. The Connector service handles certificate rotation.
+1. The Connector service handles certificate rotation.
+1. The Connector service handles certificate revocation.
-5. The Connector service returns information about the available cluster endpoints.
+1. The Connector service returns information about the available cluster endpoints.

 ## Suggested solution

 The Connector Service (CS) is deployed as a central component.

-  - The CS is deployed as a global component in implementations with multiple Kyma clusters where one cluster takes the role of a master.
+  - The CS is deployed as a independent component inside Kyma cluster or Kubernetes.
   - The CS exposes a secured connection for requesting client certificates signed with root CA.
   - The CS exposes a secured connection for requesting server certificates signed with root CA and deployed to Kyma cluster.
   - The client certificate enables a trusted connection with the central Kyma cluster where the App Registry is stored.